 Another example I see a lot is people who, with good intentions, suddenly decide to take up running or some other type of exercise or sporting activity, often after years of not really participating in such activities.
 Initially their bodies cope and benefit from their new exercise regime and they feel really good about making a positive change in their lives – then suddenly the body starts to run into problems.
 The muscles might get tight and tired and become aggravated and susceptible to injury.
 Or maybe your muscles get over-toned and start to pull in an unbalanced way, for example, the pelvis may become unbalanced leading to stress and strain on the lower back.
 Eventually, there is a painful acute or chronic problem.

 This is when people get on the phone and book in for an appointment and want to get better as quickly as possible.
 Sometimes the problem can be helped in 1 or 2 treatments but more often it takes at least 4 to 8 weekly treatments and sometimes more to properly get the problem better.
 What we really need to be considering is using these treatments as a way of preventing these problems in the first place, by keeping our muscles and joints healthy and resilient and allowing them to cope with the new exercise or sport that we are doing.

 How can regular Bodywork and Massage prevent injuries?

 Preventative treatment only needs to be one hour every 4 to 6 weeks to be effective.
-So it makes sense to include a monthly treatment as part of your exercise programme.
-Take positive action now to avoid the inconvenience of an injury which could force you to stop your new exercise regime due to pain and recovery time.
-See for yourself how a regular preventive treatment can improve your performance and potential for health.
+So it makes sense to include a monthly treatment as part of your exercise program.
+Take positive action now to avoid the inconvenience of an injury that could force you to stop your new exercise regime due to pain and recovery time.
+See for yourself how regular preventive treatment can improve your performance and potential for health.
 Book your first treatment today, and I will help you decide what kind of treatment is best for you.